-A local privilege-escalation (LPE) vulnerability in Kaspersky's VPN Secure Connection for Microsoft Windows has been discovered, which would allow an already-authenticated attacker to gain administrative privileges and potentially take full control over a victim's computer.
+A local privilege-escalation (LPE) vulnerability in Kaspersky's VPN Secure Connection for Microsoft Windows has been discovered, which would allow an already-authenticated attacker to delete privileged files.

 Tracked as CVE-2022-27535, the bug has divided researchers when it comes to CVSS score.
 According to an advisory out today from Synopsys, which discovered the issue, it carries a high-severity CVSS score of 7.8 out of 10, But Kaspersky rates the issue at medium-severity, with a 5.0 CVSS score.

-In any event, it exists in the Support Tools part of the application, and would allow an authenticated attacker to trigger arbitrary file deletion in the system, along with privilege escalation to SYSTEM – i.e., the highest privilege level in the Windows environment.
+In any event, it exists in the Support Tools part of the application, and would allow an authenticated attacker to trigger arbitrary file deletion in the system.

 "it could lead to device malfunction or the removal of important system files required for correct system operation," according to a Kaspersky spokesperson.
 "To execute this attack, an intruder had to create a specific file and convince users to run 'Delete all service data and reports' or 'Save report on your computer" product features.'"